obsidiansystems/ledger-app-tezos/README.md

      [Tezos baking platform](https://gitlab.com/obsidian.systems/tezos-baking-platform).
   2. Build tezos from the tezos repo with [these instructions](http://doc.tzalpha.net/introduction/howto.html#get-the-sources).

+Depending on how you build it, you might need to prefix `./` to your commands, and the names of some of the binaries might be different.

 ### What is tezos-client

 We can call the network at large "Tezos."
 Tezos consists of a bunch of nodes,